 I got my start with animals as a young kid in Girl Scouts working during the summertime with the horses at camp outside of Atlanta, GA.
 I found my passion for training with the horses and worked for many years as an instructor providing riding lessons to kids.
 After I moved to South Florida in my early twenties, I discovered I had a knack for helping people with their dogs.
 This hobby quickly became my job and rapidly became my passion.
 I started seeking certifications and looking to learn from leaders in the industry.
 In 2014, I moved to Maine with my husband Alex, and shortly after that I met Merri.
 Although we both had our own businesses, we continued to cooperatively teach alongside one another until it became evident that joining our efforts would maximize our ability to help more people and their dogs.
 Hence, Partners in Canine was born!

-I currently live in Sebago, ME with my two dogs: Jamaica (10 yrs, boxer mix) and Cable (1 yr, GSD) my loving husband, and my four year old daughter, Natalie - and a new little human due 3/20/21!
+I currently live in Sebago, ME with my two dogs: Jamaica (11 yrs, boxer mix) and Cable (2 yr, GSD) my loving husband, and my five year old daughter, Natalie - and a new little human due 3/20/21!
 I enjoy all dog sports, and actively participate in GRC and a few different bite sports with my shepherd.

 At Partners In Canine, we strive to offer a full spectrum of activities, sports, and training for you and your dog.